 Fixed assets are stated at cost less accumulated depreciation.
 Fixed assets are comprised of computers and software, leasehold improvements, and furniture and fixtures.
 Depreciation is calculated using the straight-line method over the estimated useful life of the assets.
-Computers and software have an estimated useful life of three years.
-Furniture and fixtures have an estimated useful life of approximately seven years.
+Computers and software have an estimated useful life of approximately seven years.